The Old Age Home(page)

 Any Microsoft Windows PC or Apple PC is fine.
 Any desktop or

-laptop is fine.
+laptop or tablet is fine.
 The PC is the least of it.
-Friends or

 Get Internet access.
-Either buy DSL from your phone company for
+Either buy fiber or DSL ( from your phone

 your cable TV company for access to the world over their cable TV

-dialup modem and get DSL or cable modem broadband instead.
-There
+Compared to old-fashioned dialup modems, DSL or cable modem broadband offers:

 Let's talk about "always on".